MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-replica.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-Storage Replica is a new feature in Windows Server 2016.
+Storage Replica was introduced in Windows Server 2016.
 It enables storage-agnostic, block-level, synchronous replication between clusters or servers for disaster preparedness and recovery, as well as stretching of a failover cluster across sites for high availability.
 Synchronous replication enables mirroring of data in physical sites with crash-consistent volumes, ensuring zero data loss at the file system level.
 Asynchronous replication allows site extension beyond metropolitan ranges with the possibility of data loss.

 [Learn more](https://aka.ms/storagereplica) and review the [FAQ](https://technet.microsoft.com/library/mt126107.aspx).

-The article provides explains how Storage Replica integrates with System Center 2016 - Virtual Machine Manager (VMM),  and describes how to set up Storage Replica using PowerShell to replicate storage in the VMM fabric.
+The article provides explains how Storage Replica integrates with System Center - Virtual Machine Manager (VMM),  and describes how to set up Storage Replica using PowerShell to replicate storage in the VMM fabric.

 ## Storage Replica in VMM